branchwag/character-generator/README.md

 - What problem does it solve?
 - What did you learn?

+With AI technology now avaliable, we wanted to use text and image generation to dynamically create character ideas for users in need of some inpiration.
+Essentially this app is the perfect solution for writer's block!

 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.